kquo/tips/azure/index.md

 - [Microsoft Entra ID](https://learn.microsoft.com/en-us/entra/fundamentals/whatis) (formerly known as Azure Active Directory): This is the key element that serves as the primary **identity provider** for Azure, with tools and services to control and protect access to azure services and applications.
 It plays a vital role within the overall Azure identity and access management ([IAM](https://learn.microsoft.com/en-us/entra/fundamentals/introduction-identity-access-management)) framework of any institution.
 At a very high level, IAM can be summarized as the core framework that enables an organization to facilitate **1)** the right individuals, **2)** to access the right resources, **3)** at the right time, and **4)** for the right reasons.
 The Microsoft Entra ID functions are managed via the [MS Graph](https://learn.microsoft.com/en-us/graph/overview) API, typically via the <https://graph.microsoft.com> endpoint.
 - Other important Azure security services are [Azure Policy](https://learn.microsoft.com/en-us/azure/governance/policy/overview) and [Microsoft Entra Privileged Identity Management (PIM)](https://learn.microsoft.com/en-us/entra/id-governance/privileged-identity-management/pim-configure).
 Moreover, the [Azure Security](https://learn.microsoft.com/en-us/azure/security/fundamentals/overview) page lists other essential elements within Azure security services.

-## Azure Resource Access
+## Manage Azure Access
+To manage access into Azure resource or security services you must first understand that these are indeed two separate Azure _realms_, but they are very closely intertwined.
+The Resource Realm is where Azure service objects live, and the Security Realm is where, well, security objects live.
+Luckily, these realms share the same hierarchy, which starts at the top, within an organization's **Azure tenant**.

+> [!IMPORTANT]
+> [Stack Overflow has this really good entry](https://stackoverflow.com/questions/47307368/what-is-the-difference-between-an-azure-tenant-and-azure-subscription), which highlights the connection and key differences between an Azure tenant and its subscriptions.

+Note that organizations typically have multiple tenants, such as a Development tenant as a testing environemnt, and a Production one for the live environment.

-** are core service offerings that allow an organization to perform its cloud functions, and it uses Role Based Access Control (RBAC) with 3 built-in roles.
+, it** are core service offerings that allow an organization to perform its cloud functions, and it uses Role Based Access Control (RBAC) with 3 built-in roles.

 | Role | Rights |
 | ---- | ------ |